 General Examination Committee

-The General Examination Committee is composed of at least five members and typically includes the Neuroscience Program Director and Associate Director, all members of the student’s Advisory Committee, and other faculty members as necessary.
-The Program Director serves as chairman of the examination committee to ensure that the questioning is fair and that the student’s rights are protected.
+The General Examination Committee is composed of at least five members and includes all members of the student’s Advisory Committee and other faculty members as chosen by the Program Director or the Committee Chair.
+The chair of the student’s Advisory Committee serves as chair of the examination committee.
 In the case of combined M.D./Ph.D. or D.M.D./Ph.D. candidates, the director of the dual degree program will be invited to attend.

 Evaluation